markotesic/ai-workforce-suitability/Annotations/rubric_files/Mental_Simulation.md

 # **Mental Simulation**

-This rubric assesses how much a task forces a respondent to mentally run forward (or backward) a scenario, envisioning how elements of the world, people, or abstract systems will change over time once certain actions or events occur.
-As difficulty increases, more variables interact, timelines lengthen, uncertainty grows, and the simulation must incorporate additional agents, constraints, or counter‑factual branches.
+This rubric assesses how much a task requires mentally running a scenario forward or backward, envisioning how elements of the world, people, or abstract systems will change over time once certain actions or events occur.
+As difficulty increases, more variables interact, timelines lengthen, uncertainty grows, and the simulation may incorporate additional agents, constraints, or counterfactual branches.

-## **Level 0: No Mental Simulation Required**
+## **Level 0: None**

 A response can be produced purely by retrieving or recognising information; no imagining of future or alternative scenarios is needed.